Heating System

 Getting at the control can be a fiddle.
 First you have to remove the knob.
 Somewhere on the shaft of the knob you should see a hole or depression that looks like it might contain a grub-screw.
 It doesn't, it is a spring-loaded pin on the control shaft.
 Depressing it while pulling on the knob should get it off but some knobs have been known to seize on the control shaft.
 With the knob off remove the nut and withdraw (that all encompassing term) the control from the rear of the dashboard or console.
 The UK dash-mounted ones are much easier to remove than the console mounted in my experience, can't speak for the American padded dash.

-With the control in your hand you should see the outer of the cable is clamped to a fixed arm by a curved bracket secored with a screw, and the inner attaches to the moving part with a 'trunnion' that fits in a hole on the end of the lever.
+With the control in your hand you should see the outer of the cable is clamped to a fixed arm by a curved bracket secured with a screw, and the inner attaches to the moving part with a 'trunnion' that fits in a hole on the end of the lever.
 This 'trunnion' is also used at the other end of both cables i.e. at the air flap and the heat valve.
-I have seen two types of cable - a spiral-wound outer with a solid wire inner, and a later type with plastic outer sheath with embedded longitudinal wires, again with a solid wire inner.
-It works on a push-pull principle i.e. it has to be pushed one way and pulled the other it is not like the accelerator cable which the pedal pulls but returns under the action of springs on the carb.
+I have seen two types of cable - a spiral-wound outer (both like this on my 73 roadster), and a later type with plastic outer sheath with embedded longitudinal wires (on the heat control of my V8, the earlier type on the air control).
+Both types for the heat control use a solid wire inner, but the spiral outer type for the air control both use stranded cable.
+This is rather odd as both work on a push/pull principle i.e. it has to be pushed one way and pulled the other, it is not like the accelerator cable which the pedal pulls but returns under the action of springs on the carb.
 I believe the later type of outer came about because with the earlier spiral-wound outer if the other end is stiff then pushing on the wire just causes the spirals to open up like a spring instead of moving the valve or air flap, which was what was happening with the water valve on the roadster when fully shut.
 The later sheath does not do this and so you can get greater force on the inner when pushing.
-But although My V8 has the later sheath and was not expanding when the control was pushing on the wire, the valve was so stiff that when it pulled on the wire it was pulling the sheath through the clamp.
+But although My V8 has this later sheath and was not expanding when the control was pushing on the wire, the valve was so stiff that when it pulled on the wire it was pulling the sheath through the clamp, which required some ingenuity to fix (see below).

 Cold Air Flap